Universal Translation Services

 For example, Jean-Luc Picard is fluent in Klingon and commands officers to speak 24th-century English with varying degrees of fluency.
 Harve Bennett – creator of all three movies – stated he wanted each civilization to have its own unique language or code system.

-On Earth, the Ohlonean Native American Language played an important role because it is one of Earth’s oldest natural languages still spoken today, along with many others.
+On Earth, the Ohlonean Native American Language played an important role as one of the oldest natural languages still spoken today, along with many others.

 star trek words